Infographic that shows how life insurance needs may vary by age and stage of life.

 Life insurance in your 60s and beyond

-As you approach retirement, life insurance can help you leave a legacy for your beneficiaries, and it can be a useful tool in estate planning.
+As you approach retirement, life insurance can help you leave a legacy for your beneficiaries.
+It can be a useful tool in estate planning, debts and funeral costs to ensure these expenses don’t fall on your loved ones.

 Learn more